-Among the University's goals for DBE participation in procurement are:
+The University's goals for increasing participation in procurement projects include but are not limited to the following:

-- To ensure the absence of barriers that reduce their participation. - Educate vendors on "how to" do business with the University. - Support diverse and Kentucky located vendors seeking to do business with the University in the areas of goods, services, construction, and other areas of procurement. - Encourage participation of qualified diverse and Kentucky located vendors by directing them to agencies that can benefit from their product or service. - Provide resources for diverse and Kentucky located vendors. - Sponsor events to assist diverse and Kentucky located vendors in becoming active, responsible, and responsive participants in the University's purchasing opportunities.
+- To ensure the absence of barriers that reduce participation. - Educate vendors on "how to do business" with the University. - Support Kentucky located vendors seeking to do business with the University in the areas of goods, services, construction, and other areas of procurement. - Encourage participation of qualified Kentucky located vendors by directing them to agencies that can benefit from their product or service. - Provide resources for Kentucky located vendors. - Sponsor events to assist Kentucky located vendors in becoming active, responsible, and responsive participants in the University's purchasing opportunities.

-For additional information regarding how diverse and Kentucky located suppliers may participate in this Request for Proposal, submit any questions to the Procurement Officer as indicated in Section 3.2 by the Deadline for Written Questions date.
+For additional information regarding how Kentucky located suppliers may participate in this Request for Proposal, submit any questions to the Procurement Officer as indicated in Section 3.2 by the Deadline for Written Questions date.